denzel24/isphnumber/README.md

 # isphnumber
-Returns true if the given value is a Philippine number format
+Returns true if the given value is a Philippine mobile number format

 ## Install